 Cash and short-term investments consist primarily of funds held in the Siskiyou County Treasury and U.S. Bank.
 The changes in the cash position are explained in the Statement of Cash Flows (pages 16 and 17).

-Non-current liabilities consist of the Series 2014 General Obligation Refunding Bonds, lease purchase agreement, compensated absences, net pension liability and net OPEB liability.
+Non-current liabilities consist of the General Obligation Bonds and related premiums, lease purchase agreement, compensated absences, net pension liability and net OPEB liability.
 The current portion represents the amount of principal to be paid within the next year.